fxstubbe/TnBox/README.md

 TnBox is a user friendly toolbox for the analysis of high throughput mutant libraries (Tn-seq).
 It provides a set of tools allowing the user to parse and align sequencing reads on a prokaryotic genome.
 It then implements two algorithms (Rslide & TnIF) for the study of gene essentiality.

+Nowadays, Tn-seq is a tool used by wet lab researchers to gain insight into bacterial fitness.
+However, easy and user friendly tools processing raw sequencing reads into a comprehensive excel sheets are common.
+TnBox aims to provide a software enabling non bioinformatician to retrieve data from their experiments

 For support, questions or requests, please contact: francois-xavier.stubbe@unamur.be

 ## Installation & quick start